-2. Assembly of the EMG-Controlled Mouse.
+2. Assembly and Testing of the EMG-Controlled Mouse

 Start assembling the EMG-Controlled Mouse starting from the source of the signal: the forearm muscle EMG signal.

-The senior electronics engineer suggests you place a test point (TP) made from a wire terminated with a coil on which an oscilloscope probe can easily be connected at each stage output.
-The test point should also be identified with tape from #1 through #7, as shown in Table 1.

-Using an oscilloscope, validate at each step of the design that the signal you see whenever you contract your muscle correspond to the expected signal.
+Make a test point (TP) using a wire terminated which an oscilloscope probe can easily be connected to at each stage output.
+Using an oscilloscope, validate at each step of the design that the signal you see whenever you contract your muscle corresponds to the expected signal.